 Bacitracin is an antibiotic medicine.
 It is used to kill germs that cause infections.
 Small amounts of bacitracin are dissolved in petroleum jelly to create antibiotic ointments.

-Bacitracin overdose occurs when someone swallows products containing this ingredient or uses more than the normal or recommended amount of the product.
+Bacitracin overdose occurs when someone swallows a product containing this ingredient or uses more than the normal or recommended amount of the product.
 This can be by accident or on purpose.

 Polysporin ointment overdose; Baciquent ointment overdose